-Don't underestimate the power of a walk đŁ
+Don't underestimate the power of a walk 👣

 5 ways to walk with purpose and make it a double win

-Any form of exercise activates your brain, but walking holds a unique superpower.
-Itâs not just good for your body, itâs a proven creativity booster too.
+Any form of exercise activates your brain, and walking has a special edge.
+It’s good for your body, and it can boost creativity too.

 As Millennial Masters like Nick Telson and Rob Smith have shared in their interviews, walking sparks ideas, clears mental clutter, and keeps you moving toward your goals (quite literally).